Getting Started with Airbyte Cloud

 To set up a destination:

-- On the Airbyte Cloud dashboard, click Destinations in the left navigation bar.
+On the Airbyte Cloud dashboard, click Destinations and then click + New destination.

-- The fields relevant to your destination are displayed.
-Click Setup Guide for help with filling in the fields for your selected destination.
+The fields relevant to your destination are displayed.
+The Setup Guide provides information to help you fill out the fields for your selected destination.

 Set up a connection